silnrsi/fonts/documentation/maintenance.md

 ## Rebuilding the families.json file

-Whenever a change is made to the fonts or font metadata the final step is always to rebuild the families.json file.
+Whenever a change is made to the fonts or font metadata the final step is always to rebuild the `families.json` file.
 Run this command from the repo root before committing your changes:

 ```
 python3 tools/updatefamilydata.py
 ```

+**Do not make changes to the `families.json` file directly - those changes will be wiped out when the file is rebuilt.
+Make all changes to either `familyid_base.json` or `fontmanifest.json` files, then rebuild `families.json`.**

 ## Adding a new hosted font package